 A much more modern version of the sauna idea is the electric light near infrared lamp sauna.
 Dr. John Harvey Kellogg is credited with its invention about 100 years ago.

-Near infra-red light is an antioxidant nutrient, activates cells, supports metabolic processes, and assists in the removal of chemical toxins and heavy metals through the sweat glands.
+Theory: Near infra-red light is an antioxidant nutrient, activates cells, supports metabolic processes, and assists in the removal of chemical toxins and heavy metals through the sweat glands.
 It also increases oxygenation and enhances the immune system while reducing the radiation burden in the body by removing radioactive particles resident in the tissues.
 Near infrared is also helpful for wound healing and cellular regeneration.
 [1, 2]

 Clinics that offer